RedTTGMoss/rm_lines/README.md

 # rM Lines module

-This module is capable of reading V6 rM lines file format.
+This module is capable of reading V6 rM lines file format and rendering them to SVGs.

 This is in huge thanks to the projects listed below.

+## Installation

+rm_lines works in conjunction with rm_api, so please ensure that you have rm_api installed as a global package or as a local package in the same directory as rm_lines.

 ## Projects